matter172/dotfiles/README.md

 ### `05-non-rooted-add-software.sh`
 Installs user-space tools and Flatpaks, one item at a time:
-- `~/.local/bin` added to `PATH` (needed so pipx-installed binaries like `gext` are found)
 - `gnome-extensions-cli` via pipx
 - [Tiling Shell](https://github.com/domferr/tilingshell) — GNOME tiling extension
 - Flatpaks (pinned to the `flathub` remote explicitly to avoid an interactive remote-choice prompt): Brave, Flatseal, Steam, ProtonPlus, Heroic Games Launcher, Decoder, Packet, Discord

-### `06-set-dash-favorites.sh`
+### `06-non-rooted-update-dash.sh`
 Sets the GNOME Dash (Activities overview) favorites/pinned apps, in this order:
 Files, Brave, Discord, Steam, Heroic, Zed, Terminal.

 Rather than hardcoding exact `.desktop` filenames (which vary by packaging), it searches the standard application directories (`/usr/share/applications`, Flatpak export dirs, `~/.local/share/applications`) for each app, trying a few known candidate names per app and using the first match.
 Apps it can't find are skipped (not left as gaps), and a summary like `Set Dash favorites (6/7 found)` is shown.
+This step runs last, after the Flatpak installs, since it needs those apps' `.desktop` files to already exist.

 ## Notes